blackdemily/blackdemily.github.io/README.md

 <br>
 <div align="center"><img src="images/outcomes-header.png"></div>

-This section explains how each artifact supports the CS program outcomes.
+This section explains how each artifact supports the Computer Science program outcomes.

 - **Software Design & Engineering:** Demonstrated through modular design, layered architecture, and clean interfaces in the Course Planner refactor.
 - **Algorithms & Data Structures:** Demonstrated by comparing and analyzing multiple data structures for course storage and retrieval, with attention to runtime performance and trade-offs.